-2. Gardening according to the Moon’s position
+2. Garden with the Moon’s position

 There are 4 types of days that work with the Moon’s position.